twillo-lehre-teilen/Train-The-Trainer/step1.md

   myQuestions.forEach(
     (currentQuestion, questionNumber) => {

-   variable to store the list of possible answers const answers = [];
+   /*variable to store the list of possible answers*/ const answers = [];

    /* and for each available answer...*/